-The software development industry demands better quality in a shorter time, and DevOps specialists recommend shift-left testing, also known as early stage testing.
+The software development industry demands better quality in a shorter time, and DevOps specialists recommend shift-left software testing, also known as early stage testing.
 One more way to adapt to customers’ expectations and business needs is to bring the Agile methodology combined with early testing.

 In this guide, we will explore the meaning and benefits of shift-left testing for your development processes, product success, and customer satisfaction.
 We will also provide some tips on how to quickly implement shift-left testing strategy into your development cycle.
 In addition, we will touch upon the important subject of QA automation in web development and introduce DogQ as a codeless automation testing tool with a wide range of capabilities.